-NDOL provides a reporting tool through NEworks for purposes of annual program performance reporting purposes.
-The tool is an .xlsx file that can be downloaded by the training provider, populated with the required program performance data, and then uploaded to NEworks.
-Within the tool, the following data elements are collected for all students participating the training provider's ETPL-approved programs.
+NDOL provides a program performance reporting tool through NEworks for ETP annual program performance reporting purposes.
+The tool is provided as an .xlsx file that can be downloaded from NEworks, populated with the required program performance data, and then uploaded to NEworks.
+Within the tool, the following data must be reported for all students enrolled in or exiting programs during the reporting period.
+Enrollment status is determined by each ETP in accordance with their organizational standards.